 Dr Hoang Nga Nguyen is an Assistant Professor in the University’s Systems Security Group.
 His research interests include automotive cybersecurity, autonomous systems, and system modelling & verification

 Dr Hesamaldin Jadidbonab is an automotive expert with focus on testing and verification of HW/SW system design in the area of automotive cybersecurity and autonomous vehicles

 University of Southampton

 The School of Electronics and Computer Science (ECS) at the University of Southampton is the largest department of its kind in the UK, with a broad range of research interests, including cybersecurity, artificial intelligence, digital hardware design and software engineering.
 ECS has a record of industrial collaboration and research.Visit our website

 Prof Mark Zwolinski has published over 200 refereed papers on subjects including cybersecurity, machine learning and hardware reliability.
 He has supervised 30 PhD students.

-UltraSoC provides hardware-based monitoring and detection technology that can operate without interfering with the operation of the main system and, being hardware-based, responds much more quickly than conventional solutions.
+The Tessent® product line within Mentor, A Siemens Business (formerly UltraSoC) provides hardware-based monitoring and detection technology that can operate without interfering with the operation of the main system.
+Being hardware-based, it responds much more quickly than conventional solutions.
 Unexpected or anomalous CPU transactions can be immediately flagged or blocked; faults or malicious attacks in sensor systems can be similarly detected.Visit our website

 Recognised as one of Silicon Republic’s top 25 Irish Sci-Tech leaders, Aileen’s career spans software engineering, operations and strategy at firms including Huawei, TM Forum, Motorola and Alcatel.